yliu401/Konosuba-Auto/README.md

 Does not have much functionality other than re-running the same battle again as I found this process to be very annoying to do manually.
 As stated from before a lot of functionality is irrelavant as it only applies to Fate Grand Order.
 I may or may not add more funcationality, depending on the users, but highly unlikely as I just made this for myself.

-EDIT: NEW FUNCATIONALITY TO AUTO RUN HARD MAINSTORY HAS BEEN ADDED(It assumes you have cleared all Hard missions).
-If you have not three crowned the mission it will just skip the stage; I may add functionality to run the stage with your team instead of using skip tickets if you have not three crowned the stage.

 ## How to Use?
 1. Install from the link given above and launch the app.
 2. Click on `Start Service` and give all the permissions it asks for.